1Prototype1/HexBot/README.md

 ```
 convert       - Currency Converter
     <val><from><to>
+define <word> - Get definition of a word
 encode <txt>  - Encode and style the text
 list          - Displays the list of
                 voice connected users